xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 ### Add a secondary entity to save the index
 Although the previous approach works in some cases, there are other complex cases in which it will not work.
-Suppose there are multiple services that could return the same entities but with different orderings.
+Suppose there are multiple services that could return the same entities but in different order.
 In this case, using the current approach, we have to add two position indexes to the `Entity`.
-Even though that it will work, it's no so elegant.
+It will work, but it's not an elegant solution.
 We are adding some logic to an entity that is not directly connected to it.
-Furthermore, suppose that you need to save some parameter, for example a filter field.
-In that case, you will not be able to model it with a single entity.
+Furthermore, suppose that you need to save some parameter, for example a filter field: you will not be able to model it with a single entity.

-The second approach to solve the problem is having multiple objects to model this problem.
+The second approach to solve the problem is having multiple objects to model the situation.
 One object to model the entity itself and one object for each relationship or ordering of this entity.
-In the last model category, you can also save the parameter list, such as the listing filters or sort parameters which were used to make the service request.
+In the last model category you can also save the parameter list, such as the listing filters or sort parameters which were used to make the service request.

 ```kotlin
 @Entity